bbauska/ibm-intermediate-web-dev/README.md

 Here are the additional tasks that a WCMS enables a user to accomplish:

--   Managing the life cycle of a document, including creation, revisions, publication, archive, and removal.
+-   Managing the life cycle of a document, including creation, revisions, publication, archive, and removal,

--   Translating and publishing content in different languages easily.
+-   Translating and publishing content in different languages easily,

--   Saving and retrieving different versions of a web page.
+-   Saving and retrieving different versions of a web page,

--   Updating a web page as per the latest web standards quickly.
+-   Updating a web page as per the latest web standards quickly,

 -   Adding plugins to enhance the functionality of a web page, and